PasanSWijekoon/MCQ/CONTRIBUTING.md

 This project is a React application which serves all of the challenges from the `src/challenges` directory.
 There are 8 JavaScript files that contain the content for 8 categories, and an `index` file which exports all of this for the app to consume.
 If you are just modifying a question or adding a new one, you should only need to modify one of these 8 files.

 To get the app running simply fork the repo to your machine and run `npm install` and then `npm start`.
 The app should then be running locally and should live-update for you.
-To contribute, try to follow the same guidelines which direct contributions to the core freeCodeCamp repository.
-See [here](https://github.com/freeCodeCamp/freeCodeCamp/blob/staging/CONTRIBUTING.md) or [here](https://github.com/freeCodeCamp/how-to-contribute-to-open-source/blob/master/CONTRIBUTING.md) for more details.
+To contribute, try to follow the same guidelines which direct contributions to repository.

 ***